granmoe/data-tree-snapshot/README.md

-# Get Test-id Tree 🌴
+# Get Test-Id Tree 🌴

 Create the smallest possible representation of what test ids are contained in a DOM element and within other test ids within that DOM element. `get-test-id-tree` only preserves ancestor/descendant relationships because it is used to assert that a given test id _contains_ another test id or test ids.
 This compacted tree structure is created recursively for the entire DOM tree within the given DOM element or data-testid string.